Wilhelm Wassmuss: The Lawrence of Persia against the British–Russian coalition

 In Iran, Wassmuss first passed through the market towns of Dezful and Shushtar.
 He conferred with the local chieftains and distributed pamphlets urging the tribesmen into a revolt against Britain.
 Once he started, any secrecy quickly dissolved and the local police at Shushtar tried to arrest him.
 He was warned and managed to escape but was soon in peril again.
 He traveled south some 160 kilometers to the town of Behbahan.
 Here the apparently friendly local chieftain invited him to dinner, and then promptly placed him under armed guard.
 The chieftain, planning to sell Wassmuss to the British, sent a messenger to them.
 The messenger met a British detachment on the road and excitedly told its mounted officers of the capture.
-They immediately galloped to Behbahan but once there, they lost valuable minutes through the politeness of Eastern protocol in the discussion of the chieftain’s price for Wassmuss.
+They immediately galloped to Behbahan but once there, they lost valuable minutes through the politeness of Eastern protocol in the discussion of the chieftain's price for Wassmuss.
 These moments were critical because when the officers went to take their prisoner he was gone.
 However, although Wassmuss had escaped, he left his luggage behind.
-It was found by the British in the chieftain’s courtyard and delivered unopened into storage in London.
+It was found by the British in the chieftain's courtyard and delivered unopened into storage in London.

-Wassmuss’ story of his escape is beyond credibility.
-Wassmuss claimed that he told his guards his horse was sick.
-Every hour, (he claimed) he was then escorted under guard, to his horse’s stable (where he looked at the horse?), but in the early morning the guards were sleepy and grown tired of escorting him across the small courtyard to the stable.
-They therefore didn't bother escorting him, so he galloped away.
+Wassmuss' story of his escape is beyond credibility.
+Wassmuss claimed he told guards that his horse was sick.
+He claimed that every hour, he was escorted under guard to his horse's stable (to presumably look at the horse).
+However, in the early morning, the guards were sleepy and grown tired of escorting him across the small courtyard to the stable.
+Therefore, they did not bother escorting him, so he galloped away.

 The British had read Wassmuss' pamphlets and realized he had to be stopped; they also knew doing this would not be easy because as the days went on, Wassmuss was rapidly becoming famous throughout Iran.
 First, he organized the Bakhtiari people, then he purchased the loyalty of other tribes.
 However, although successful, he continually raged about his lost luggage, and in doing this, called attention to it.
-He went as far as insisting to see the Governor at the Persian provincial capital of Shiraz to formally protest his lost luggage and demand its return.
+He went as far as insisting to see the governor at the Persian provincial capital of Shiraz to formally protest his lost luggage and demand its return.
 This, of course, was impossible since it was held by the India Office in London.
-A German code book was later found in his luggage and sent to Room 40.